Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Example: Analyze the auth system and suggest improvements.

-This distinction by modes prevents accidents, reduces friction, and allows you to work with an assistant that knows when to act and when to observe.
+This distinction by modes avoids accidents, reduces friction, and allows you to work with an assistant that knows when to act and when to observe.

 epzbsgoJeLNCEmqQCC05E3UGypaU81yTnDfwwhu8.gif

-Claude Code allows queuing multiple consecutive instructions and processes them in an ordered and contextual way:
+Claude Code allows queuing multiple consecutive instructions and processes them in an orderly and contextual way:

 "Add JSDoc comments to all functions"